1. Introduction

 For regulated services in Somerset, the minimum quality standard is a ‘Good’ CQC rating both overall and in all five key domains: The five key questions we ask | Care Quality Commission (cqc.org.uk)

-For unregulated services in Somerset we expect the same minimum quality standard of Good overseen through the providers’ completion of Service Assessment Forms which are returned and analysed by the Contract Manager and given a RAG rating.
+For unregulated services in Somerset we expect the same minimum quality standard of Good overseen through the providers’ completion of Service Assessment Forms (SAFs) which are returned and analysed by the Contract Manager and given a RAG rating.
 These are supported through contract and/or quality visits.

 With regards to Somerset’s growing Micro-Provider market, in order to be registered as a ‘trusted provider’ on the Somerset Community Connect Directory each provider has provided evidence that they meet the ‘doing it right’ quality standards of the Somerset Micro-enterprise Programme.
+This includes:

 • DBS Checks